Summit Capitol Day - Aug 12 2014 Sacramento

-To focus this work in 2014, the Summit has identified nine proposals the state could adopt this year to advance prosperity across California.
-Read about them in the Summit Plan to Advance Prosperity in 2014.
+To focus the Summit's effort in 2014 to improve regional competitiveness and job creation, the Summit has identified nine proposals the state could adopt this year to advance prosperity across California:

-The 2013 California Economic Summit, held in Los Angeles on November 7-8 was the second annual gathering of leaders focused on working together to put California's economy on a sustainable path for growth.
+The 2013 California Economic Summit, held in Los Angeles in November, was the second annual gathering of leaders focused on working together to put California's economy on a sustainable path for growth.

 Capping the work of sixteen regional forums and seven Action Teams, Summit participants concluded the twin pillars of immediate job creation and long-term competitiveness for California are: